tiagomota79/createElement/questions/problem6/README.md

-Rewrite problems 3,4,5,6 into JSX.
+Rewrite the source code of problems 3,4,5 into JSX.
+You'll need to use create-react-app to install the tools needed to use JSX.
+Here are step by step instrutions: https://youtu.be/tRFbtz1tw0s

-Here is a demo of problem 3: https://youtu.be/tRFbtz1tw0s Please follow along the video first
+Once you've followed along with the video, try to do yourself from scratch.